Nath9319/DocumentationAgent/output/CalculatorCode/documentation/StatsServicecalculate_correlation_matrix.md

 # Documentation for `StatsService.calculate_correlation_matrix`

+> ⚠️ **Quality Notice**: Documentation generated with 0% confidence.
+Some dependencies could not be fully resolved.

+> ⚠️ **Note**: Some dependencies could not be fully resolved.
+Documentation may be incomplete.
-### StatsService.calculate_correlation_matrix(columns: List[str]) -> Dict[str, Dict[str, float]]
+### calculate_correlation_matrix(self, columns: List[str]) -> Dict[str, Dict[str, float]]

 **Description:**
-Calculates the Pearson correlation matrix for the specified columns in the dataset.
-This method analyzes the linear relationship between pairs of variables, providing insights into how changes in one variable may be associated with changes in another.
+Calculates the Pearson correlation matrix for the specified columns of a dataset.
+This method analyzes the linear relationship between pairs of columns, providing a statistical measure of how closely related they are.

 **Parameters:**
-- `columns` (`List[str]`): A list of strings representing the names of the columns for which the correlation matrix will be calculated.
+- `columns` (`List[str]`): A list of column names for which the correlation matrix will be computed.
+Each column name must correspond to a valid column in the dataset.

 **Expected Input:**
-- `columns` should be a list of valid column names present in the dataset loaded by the service.
-The dataset must contain numerical data in these columns to compute the correlation accurately.
-If any column names are invalid or not present in the dataset, the method may raise an error.
+- `columns` should be a list of strings, where each string is the name of a column in the dataset.
+The specified columns must exist in the dataset loaded by the service.
+If any column names are invalid or do not exist, the method may raise an error.

 **Returns:**
 `Dict[str, Dict[str, float]]`: A nested dictionary representing the Pearson correlation coefficients between the specified columns.
-The outer dictionary's keys are the column names, and each value is another dictionary where the keys are the column names and the values are the correlation coefficients.
+The outer dictionary's keys are the column names, and the values are dictionaries where each key is another column name, and the corresponding value is the correlation coefficient.

 **Detailed Logic:**
-- The method begins by invoking `self._load_data`, which loads the dataset into a DataFrame.
-This step is crucial as it ensures that the data is available for analysis.
+- The method begins by invoking `self._load_data`, which retrieves the dataset needed for analysis.
+This dataset is expected to be in a format compatible with correlation calculations.
-- It then utilizes the `df.corr()` function from the pandas library to compute the correlation matrix for the specified columns.
+- It then uses the `df.corr` function from an external library to compute the correlation matrix specifically for the columns provided in the `columns` parameter.
 This function calculates the Pearson correlation coefficients, which measure the linear correlation between pairs of columns.
-- Finally, the resulting correlation matrix is converted to a dictionary format using the `to_dict()` method, making it easier to access and interpret the correlation values.
-The output structure allows for quick lookups of correlation coefficients between any two specified columns.
+- Finally, the resulting correlation matrix is transformed into a dictionary format using the `to_dict` method, making it easier to access and interpret the correlation values for each pair of specified columns.
+The method ensures that the output is structured for straightforward consumption by other components of the application.

+---
+*Generated with 0% context confidence*